mantidproject/mantid/dev-docs/source/WritingCustomConvertToMDTransformation.rst

 Introduction
 ############

-This information intended for a developer who needs to write customized `ConvertToMD class <http://docs.mantidproject.org/nightly/algorithms/ConvertToMD.html>`__ (plugin).
-The plugin then becomes automatically available to use in `ConvertToMD <http://docs.mantidproject.org/nightly/algorithms/ConvertToMD.html>`__ algorithm and via `Create MD workspaces <http://www.mantidproject.org/Create_MD_Workspace_GUI>`__ interface to produce multidimensional workspace for further visualization and analysis.
+This information is intended for a developer who needs to write a customized `ConvertToMD class <http://docs.mantidproject.org/nightly/algorithms/ConvertToMD.html>`__ (plugin).
+The plugin then becomes automatically available to use in the `ConvertToMD <http://docs.mantidproject.org/nightly/algorithms/ConvertToMD.html>`__ algorithm and via the `Create MD workspaces <http://www.mantidproject.org/Create_MD_Workspace_GUI>`__ interface to produce multidimensional workspace for further visualization and analysis.

-As the MD transformation factory is similar to the `Dynamic Factory <http://www.mantidproject.org/Dynamic_Factory>`__ used for `converting units <http://docs.mantidproject.org/nightly/concepts/UnitFactory.html>`__, the procedure of writing custom convertToMD transformation is very similar to adding a new Unit to use with `ConvertUnits <http://docs.mantidproject.org/nightly/algorithms/ConvertUnits.html>`__ algorithm or to write a new algorithm to use with Mantid.
+As the MD transformation factory is similar to the `Dynamic Factory <http://www.mantidproject.org/Dynamic_Factory>`__ used for `converting units <http://docs.mantidproject.org/nightly/concepts/UnitFactory.html>`__, the procedure of writing a custom convertToMD transformation is very similar to adding a new Unit to use with `ConvertUnits <http://docs.mantidproject.org/nightly/algorithms/ConvertUnits.html>`__ algorithm or writing a new algorithm to use with Mantid.

 The plugin interface deals with the task of converting a generic n-dimensional point of Matrix workspace into generic m-dimensional point of MD workspace using the necessary parameters.